cypress-io/cypress-documentation/content/guides/component-testing/testing-svelte.md

 I want to pause here, though.

-You'll notice that we're talking about how a user would interact with the component, and not technical, Vue-specific concepts.
+You'll notice that we're talking about how a user would interact with the component, and not technical, Svelte-specific concepts.

 You can do a well-written, comprehensive test for our Stepper component by approaching this test as a user would.

-Don't think about `data`, `methods`, or `props`.
+Don't think about `props`, or `events`.
 Think solely about the UI and use your test to automate what you would naturally do as a user.

 You'll test the component thoroughly without getting bogged down in details.
 All that matters is that if the developer uses the component with a given API, the